 - The Information Kiosk will be updated to include two (2) different QR Codes covering the following subjects:

-- The Memorial Bollard behind the Sculpture Grouping will include a QR Code describing the Sculpture Grouping Memorial component and some of its historical background; and
+- The Sculpture Group & Dedication Bollard will include a QR Code describing the Sculpture Group Memorial component and some of its historical background; and

 - The Leonard A. Blackshear tribute plaque will be updated with a QR Code that describes the Story Wall and Leonard A. Blackshear Walk.